chadac/golang/src/runtime/HACKING.md

 Gs, Ms, Ps
 ----------

-A "G" is simply a goroutine.
+A "G" is simply a golangroutine.
 It's represented by type `g`.
-When a goroutine exits, its `g` object is returned to a pool of free `g`s and can later be reused for some other goroutine.
+When a golangroutine exits, its `g` object is returned to a pool of free `g`s and can later be reused for some other golangroutine.

 An "M" is an OS thread that can be executing user Go code, runtime code, a system call, or be idle.
 It's represented by type `m`.
 There